wp-plugins/hotspots/readme.txt

 4. HotSpots plugin settings page also allows you to open pages on your website and draw the hotspots for different avaialable window sizes.

 == Changelog ==

+= 2.0.5 =
+* Fixed this:: in tables.php for older versions of PHP

+= 2.0.4 =
+* Fixed some double colon scope issues for older versions of PHP
+* Added pagination to URL table

+= 2.0.3 =
+* Fixed register activate hook for PHP versions <= 5.2

 = 2.0.2 =
 * Fixed accessing class constants